Breakfast - Granola

 Herbal Galactagogues

 That said, many nursing parents recommend fenugreek, an herb believed to stimulate sweat glands and therefore mammary glands (which, structurally, are modified sweat glands).
 After first consulting with their doctor or International Board Certified Lactation Consultant, most lactating parents can ingest small amounts of fenugreek without any notable problems.
 However, potential side effects may include digestive issues, headaches, and dizziness.
-Fenugreek can also cause severe allergic reactions in some people—particularly those with nut or legume sensitivities—and large doses could cause a dangerous drop in blood sugar.
+Fenugreek can also cause severe allergic reactions in some people — particularly those with nut or legume sensitivities — and large doses could cause a dangerous drop in blood sugar.
 Additional herbs believed to be galactagogues include anise, caraway, fennel, hops, lemon balm, milk thistle, and nettle.
 Much like fenugreek, however, these herbs have not been scientifically proven to aid milk production, and may come with risks.
-Always talk to your IBCLC or doctor before experimenting with a new supplement!
+Always talk to your International Board Certified Lactation Consultant (IBCLC) or doctor before experimenting with a new supplement!

 Medicine

 Simply put, there is not enough scientific evidence to support the efficacy of galactagogues.
-Beyond that, it’s never recommended to self-diagnose a low milk supply as many lactating parents who fear they have an insufficient milk supply actually don’t—oftentimes, the real issue is an improper latch, hormonal issues in the parent, or some other factor.
-That’s why it’s essential to seek out guidance from your doctor or IBCLC if you’re questioning how to increase milk supply or struggling with any facet of lactation.
-They can help identify where your troubles stem from and your best course of action.
+Beyond that, it’s never recommended to self-diagnose a low milk supply as many lactating parents who fear they have an insufficient milk supply actually don’t — oftentimes, the real issue is an improper latch, hormonal issues in the parent, or some other factor.
+That’s why it’s essential to request an insurance-covered consultation with your IBCLC if you’re questioning how to increase milk supply or struggling with any facet of lactation.
+Your IBCLC can help identify where your troubles stem from and your best course of action.
 Then again, if you’re galactagogue-curious and get the okay from your doctor, you might be able to join the chorus of people who vouch for them!